-VPNs also act as a public WiFi hotspot shield to help avoid the threat of data and identity theft.
+VPNs also act as a public WiFi hotspot shield to help avoid data and identity theft threats.
 Used as a hotspot shield, they keep your personal data safe while connected via hotspot WiFi.

 Privately Use BitTorrent Protocol to Download and Stream

-When using BitTorrent technology to upload and download files, VPNs can be used to mask where torrenting activity actually occurs.
-Many apps that allow you to watch or download files such as free movies and TV shows use the BitTorrent protocol.
+When using BitTorrent technology to upload and download files, VPNs can mask where torrenting activity actually occurs.
+Many apps allow you to watch or download files, such as free movies and TV shows, using the BitTorrent protocol.
 This advertises your IP address to everyone on the web unless you get a secure connection that good VPNs provide.

-Many people masquerade their hotspot location sending Firefox or Chrome through proxy servers (AKA proxies), but fail to encrypt their data.
+Many people masquerade their hotspot location by sending Firefox or Chrome through proxy servers (AKA proxies) but fail to encrypt their data.
 When using a simple proxy server, your data is still easy to see by your ISP, government officials, and any other hackers looking to get at it.

 The best VPNs also let you access geographically restricted services, such as accessing the BBC while in the US or reviewing and watching the USA Netflix library from the UK.
 Even the best free VPN can’t be trusted with these features, though.

-A true best free VPN for Netflix services does not exist due to their crusade against VPN access.
+A true best free VPN for Netflix service does not exist due to their crusade against VPN access.
 Free VPNs just can’t afford to keep up, as constant real-time server updates are necessary.
-This is the only way to successfully unblock and watch Netflix from outside their geo-restricted zones.
+This is the only way to unblock and watch Netflix from outside their geo-restricted zones successfully.

 Can You Trust Your Free VPN Provider?